Romeo's Daughter (album): Critical reception

 Music & Media described Romeo's Daughter as a "first-rate pop album", describing Matty's voice as "raunchy" and "expressive", and noted the album's "powerful and impactful" compositions and production.
 Billboard described the songwriting on Romeo's Daughter as "machine-tooled pop" but complimented Lange and Parr's production, and Leigh Matty's vocal performance.
 In a review of the single "I Cry Myself to Sleep at Night", Billboard again complimented the production and compared the track's sound to that of the Motels.
 Cash Box described the band's sound as "muscular and very sexy", and noted the "provocative growl" in Matty's vocals.
 Cash Box described the title of "Don't Break My Heart" as clichéd, but noted it as a "breakneck track that keeps charging".
 In a review of the single "Heaven in the Back Seat", Oscar Wednesday of Cash Box described the lyrics as "truly poetic".
 In another positive review, Andrew Hirst of the Huddersfield Daily Examiner noted the "gutsy guitar strumming" and described it as "an excellent backdrop for Leigh Matty's passionate vocals".
 Conversely, Jim Zebora of Record-Journal opined that Romeo's Daughter were "more concerned with image than with the music", describing the music as "predictable" and that there is "nothing unusual about this band or its sound at all".
 Writing for the Nottingham Evening Post, John Holt described Lange's use of synthesizer on the album as "incessant" and suggested the album could have benefited from a more varied production.
 He named "Velvet Tongue" as the album's highlight for its "controlled agression with just the right amount of lip-gloss".

-In a retrospective review for AllMusic, Sharon Mawer rated the album three out of five stars, noting that despite the album's lack of commercial success, many of the songs were later covered by established artists.
+In a retrospective review for AllMusic, Sharon Mawer noted that despite the album's lack of commercial success, many of the songs were later covered by established artists.